AnOnYmOus001100/TP_Link_AC600-Archer_T2U_plus/README.md

 ## 7. Check the wireless interfaces:
 $ iwconfig

+## Alternative approach is to use the install.sh script with root priveleges:
+$ chmod +x install.sh
+$ sudo ./install.sh

 ** Note: This driver is by aircrack-ng and its supports monitor mode.

 ## For more detailed and guide visit :